bill-ying/fx-rate/README.md

 - u for USD -> CAD

 It also takes one of the following two optional arguments:
-- -d for a specific date in yyyyMMdd format
+- -d for a specific date in yyyymmdd format
 - -m for a specific year in yyyy format

 This program depends on package "requests".